Curious about the biblical counseling process? Here is what you can expect if you choose to move forward with Heart Talk Biblical Counseling.

 Proverbs 18:13 says, "If one gives an answer before he hears, it is his folly and shame."
 In other words, before your counselor can offer a helpful response, he must first listen.

-The first few counseling sessions will have a greater amount of time dedicated to investigation.
-Your counselor will ask a lot of questions to provide him with enough information to understand the root issues you are facing.
+The first few counseling sessions in the biblical counseling process will have a greater amount of time dedicated to investigation.
+Your biblical counselor will ask a lot of questions to provide him with enough information to understand the root issues you are facing.

 The goal is to have an accurate understanding of the problem.